 As sea-level rise threatens cities throughout the world, some are looking at how humans can adapt.
 In North Amsterdam, a collaborative team created a floating neighborhood called Schoonschip on a canal.
-It consists of 46 dwellings, more than 100 new residents, and seeks to be the most sustainable neighborhood in Europe.
+With 46 dwellings and more than 100 new residents, it seeks to be the most sustainable neighborhood in Europe.

 The neighborhood was designed by the architectural firm Space & Matter and a multidisciplinary team of consultants and future inhabitants.
 Each dwelling has a unique architectural style and various exterior finishes.

 According to the project website, “Seventy percent of the world is covered in water, and the good thing is that we can easily live on it!
 Since urban areas struggle with high density, we should make better use of the space on the water.
 With Schoonschip, we want to set the example and show how living on water can be a great and better alternative for people and our planet.”